thecartercenter/nemo/docs/production-setup.md

 * Port 443 on the server is open to the world.
 * You have ssh'ed to the server as the root user or a user with sudo privileges (`root` is assumed as the username below).

-Note that directories still use the `elmo` name for consistency, but this guide works for both ELMO and NEMO setups.

 ### Create `deploy` User

 This will be the (unprivileged) user under which the app runs.